 Can you ever fathom India without its tea drinking culture?
 Or, Mumbai without its concept of ‘spilling some tea’ over tea?
-If you, like us, are avid tea drinkers and can't imagine starting your morning without a good brew to get you through the day, we've got some great news to share.
-You've now got your own exclusive premium lounge, launched by Goodricke Group Limited, that is all set to serve you tea from the pristine tea gardens of Goodricke itself.
+If you, like us, are avid tea drinkers and can't imagine starting your morning without a good brew to get you through the day, we've found just the ticket: an exclusive premium lounge, launched by Goodricke Group Limited, that is all set to serve you tea from the pristine tea gardens of Goodricke itself.
 The Goodricke Teapot lounge, in partnership with the Tea Board Of India, more famously known as Queen's Deck, is a one-stop destination for tea enthusiasts across the city.

 What we're really excited about is being transported back in time to an era gone by, where tea was the norm of the day, a ritual that stood the test of time over decades.
 This is precisely what the Queen's Deck has brought back - the ancient oriental culture of sipping tea as a way of life.
 Their tea is sourced directly from Goodricke’s own tea gardens, where you have more than 30 varieties to choose from.
 What’s more, you can pick your tea depending on the time of day - there for a lunch date?
 Try their lunch teas!
 You can even carry home your favourite tea as they sell their teas too.